-Your webcam feed is one of the most important aspects of a high-quality presentation.
+Your webcam video quality is one of the most important aspects of a high-quality presentation.
 This article covers our tips for getting the most out of your camera setup.

-While mmhmm will work with the built-in Mac camera, we recommend using an external HD webcam.
-External HD webcams will have a higher image quality and have the added benefit of greater control of your recording angle.
+While mmhmm will work with your computer's built-in webcam, we recommend using an external HD webcam.
+External HD webcams will have higher image quality and have the added benefit of greater control of your recording angle.

-- If you own a DSLR, it may be possible to use it as an external webcam.
-With this approach, you can use your DSLR lenses, which can produce a richer image and be more suitable for some types of broadcasts.
+It may be possible to use your DSLR camera as an external webcam.
+DSLRs have higher quality image sensors and allow for a greater variety of lenses, which can produce a richer image and be more suitable for some types of broadcasts.

 Green screen types and settings

-You can use two types of green screen with mmhmm: virtual or physical.
+You can use two types of green screens with mmhmm: virtual or physical.

 The virtual green screen is included with mmhmm and requires no special setup.
 It automatically detects the position of your head and body in the foreground and separates it from your background, allowing you to take advantage of mmhmm's rooms, or backgrounds.

 Physical green screens are usually made of green fabric and hung from a stand or frame in your physical environment.
 Frequently used in Hollywood and online streaming, the bright green of these backdrops makes it easier to digitally superimpose the subject in a virtual scene.
 While these require a bit more effort to acquire and set up, they are currently the best way to make the subject "pop" in a virtual room.